GabrielMalakias/GabrielMalakias.github.io/_drafts/iot_saga_my_setup_for_a_hanami_application.md

 ### Introduction

 Basically, I'm going to show how I made my setup basic development to a new Hanami application, but first what's Hanami?
-My definition is Hanami is a modular web framework that allows you to do applications decoupled based on [Clean Architeture][clean_architeture] and [Monolith First][monotith_first].* Ok now I have an framework, but I don't need to install all dependencies at my machine then I asked myself. *"How can I simplify my setup?"* then I decided to use Docker because I like it :) and it turns easier to setup and run applications.
+My definition is Hanami is a modular web framework that allows you to do applications decoupled based on [Clean Architeture][clean_architeture] and [Monolith First][monotith_first].*.
+Ok, now I have the framework, but I don't need to install all dependencies at my machine then I asked myself. *"How can I simplify my setup?"* then I decided to use Docker because I like it :) and it turns easier to setup and run applications.
 With Docker we can encapsulate all environment inside a container.

-A good tip gave by a colleague is [Scripts to rule them all][script_rule_them_all], it's good because you can use it as a convention to run projects in different languages and frameworks keeping on mind we need only to run a script inside a folder to test, run and build.
+A good tip gave by a colleague is [Scripts to rule them all][script_rule_them_all], it's convenient because following your rules we can use it as a convention to run projects in different languages and frameworks keeping on mind we need only to run a script inside a folder to test, run and build.

 ### Starting

 ##### 0. Creating an Hanami application
-After the hanami installation (running 'gem install hanami'), the first thing to do is create an application that we want to run, we can do it running this command to create an application:
+After the hanami installation (running 'gem install hanami'), the first thing to do is create an application that we want to run, we can do it running the command below.

 {% highlight ruby %}